-175. In addition, Shaw referred to the 1999 hydrograph depicted on page 11 of Exhibit 1019, and identified two possible benefits to changing from paper fill accounting to contents-based or "physical fill" accounting: (1) greater ability for diversion by holders of junior priority water rights to divert flood control releases if the junior water right holders do not have any storage; and (2) during periods of refill, juniors would be able to divert water because the historical records at the Middleton Gage show junior water right holders would not be shut off.
+175. In addition, Shaw referred to the 1999 hydrograph depicted on page 11 of Exhibit 1019, and identified two possible benefits to changing from paper fill accounting to contentsbased or "physical fill" accounting: (1) greater ability for diversion by holders of junior priority water rights to divert flood control releases if the junior water right holders do not have any storage; and (2) during periods of refill, juniors would be able to divert water because the historical records at the Middleton Gage show junior water right holders would not be shut off.
+176. Exhibit 1019, page 11, depicts reservoir contents and paper fill accruals for the satisfaction of all the on-stream reservoir water rights on the Boise River in a cumulative hydrograph.
+Recounting the numerical highlights of the hydrograph, on November 1, 1998, the reservoir system held about 550,000 acre-feet of water.
+By approximately February 16, 1999, the BOR had physically, approximately stored another 200,000 acre feet of water, raising the physical storage in the reservoir system to about 750,000 acre-feet.
+On February 17, 1999, the Bureau began flood control releases.
+Between February 17, 1999, and April 16, 1999, the BOR emptied about 350,000 acre-feet out of the reservoir system to make empty reservoir space for anticipated flood runoff.
+The lowest total reservoir system storage in 1999 was approximately 400,000 acre feet.